inclement/vivarium/README.md

 Vivarium can automatically start a bar program such as [Waybar](https://github.com/Alexays/Waybar).
 Only Waybar is currently tested, and only very basic IPC is currently possible, but this is enough to display the current workspace status.

-See `viv_config.h` for instructions, but in summary you'll need the following configuration:
+See `viv_config.h` or the `config.toml` for instructions on starting the bar program.

-`
+To have Waybar update when signalled by Vivarium, set it up as below (instructions are for `config.h`):

     // Choose a filename at which Vivarium will write a workspace status string .ipc_workspaces_filename = "/path/to/status/file",